 The internet is a unique animal.
-People think that things last forever here, but I find more and more that this is simply not the case.
-There is just so much data on the internet, even if things are preserved, it might become nigh impossible to find them.
-And often things just aren't preserved.
+People think that things last forever here, but I find more and more that this is not the case.
+There is so much data on the internet, even if things are preserved, it might become nigh impossible to find them.
+And often things aren't preserved.

 For instance, on Twitter the other day there was a bit of "folklore/history" displayed in these tweets.
 I thought it was fun and worth preserving, so I'm recreating it here.

 The Etymology of Prollyfill, Polyfill, Shiv, and Shim

 (Props to Jonathan Neal for the history lesson!)